Skip to Content

 What are mitigating circumstances?

-Mitigating circumstances are situations or events beyond your control that cause you to withdraw from (or “drop”) a class.
-We consider your reason for withdrawing from a class when we decide if you and your school need to pay us back the benefits already received.
+Mitigating circumstances are situations or events beyond your control that cause you to withdraw from (or “drop”) a class or withdraw from a school entirely.

 Mitigating circumstances include: